Background pattern

 • Tacrolimus or cyclosporine (used in organ transplants to prevent rejection).

-• Medications that lower high blood pressure (ACE inhibitors like captopril, beta-blockers like atenolol, and angiotensin II receptor antagonists like losartan).
+• Medications that lower high blood pressure (ACE inhibitors like captopril, beta-blockers like atenolol, and angiotensin-II receptor antagonists like losartan).

-• Trombolytics (medications that dissolve blood clots).
+• Thrombolytics (medications that dissolve blood clots).

 • Aminoglycoside antibiotics like neomycin.

-• Herbal extracts: from the Ginkgo biloba tree.
+• Herbal extracts: Ginkgo biloba tree.

 Other medications may also affect or be affected by ibuprofen treatment.
-Therefore, always consult your doctor or pharmacist before using ibuprofen with other medications.
+Therefore, you should always consult your doctor or pharmacist before using ibuprofeno with other medications.

 Interference with Laboratory Tests

-Ibuprofeno may alter the following laboratory tests:
+Taking ibuprofen may alter the following laboratory tests:

 • Blood glucose concentration (may decrease).